KxSystems/docs/docs/about/thissite.md

 This site is the official documentation for [kdb+](../database/index.md) and the [q programming language](../ref/index.md).

-It reflects the work of the Kx community since 1993, has many authors, and continues to evolve.
+It reflects the work of the KX community since 1993, has many authors, and continues to evolve.

-This site is a project of the Kx Librarian: librarian@kx.com.
+This site is a project of the KX Librarian: librarian@kx.com.

 > A librarian’s job is to put information where people can find it.